lamhq/tech-notes/pages/devops/aws/networking/cloudfront/access-control.md

 ## Restrictions

-Blacklists and whitelists can be used for geography – you can only use one at a time.
+Blacklists and whitelists can be used for geography, you can only use one at a time.

 There are two options available for geo-restriction (geo-blocking):